Here are eight tips for developing the writer in your child.

 - Keep necessary instruments handy.
 Once they've moved past the age where the threat of pen marks on the walls or furniture has lessened, have paper, pencils and pens within their reach.
 One of my daughters enjoys writing in notebooks that I get at the dollar store.

 - Praise liberally.
 Whether they write a joke or a short story, make a big deal about their effort.
-Let them read it aloud to the family, make a copy to send to grandma or post it on the refrigerator door.
+Let them read it aloud to the family, make a copy to send to grandparents, or post it on the refrigerator door.

 The ability to communicate effectively through writing is a life skill that will be used in a variety of ways.
 Let's help our children develop this ability while they're young.

 Do you have any other tips for helping children learn to write well